rublexgit/rublexgit/README.md

 ## P2P and Exchange Platform: Decentralized Solution for Cryptocurrency Trading
-I am working on a P2P and exchange platform similar to Binance.
+I am working on a P2P and exchange platform.
 This platform enables users to buy and sell cryptocurrencies directly by communicating with each other.
 With its decentralized structure, it provides a secure and fast transaction experience.
 Users can determine their desired assets, set transaction prices, and search for suitable offers, making it easy for them to carry out their transactions.